fscorrupt/awesome-stars/README.md

 ## PowerShell

+- [ATVWGS/tenant-management-framework](https://github.com/ATVWGS/tenant-management-framework) - The Tenant Management Framework is a Powershell module that is able to create, update and delete resources or settings via the Microsoft Graph API.
 - [mzmaili/DSRegTool](https://github.com/mzmaili/DSRegTool) - DSRegTool PowerShell is a comprehensive tool that performs more than 30 different tests that help you to identify and fix the most common device registration issues for all join types.
 - [maurice-daly/DriverAutomationTool](https://github.com/maurice-daly/DriverAutomationTool) - Home of the Driver Automation Tool
 - [microsoft/PowerStig](https://github.com/microsoft/PowerStig) - STIG Automation